axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-riemann/reference-destination-riemann/_index.md

 {{% include-headless "chunk/option-destination-batch-lines.md" %}}

-If an error occurs while sending the messages to the server, {{% productparam "abbrev" %}} will try to resend every message from the batch.
-If it does not succeed (you can set the number of retry attempts in the `retries()` option), {{% productparam "abbrev" %}} drops every message in the batch.
+If an error occurs while sending the messages to the server, {{% param "product.abbrev" %}} will try to resend every message from the batch.
+If it does not succeed (you can set the number of retry attempts in the `retries()` option), {{% param "product.abbrev" %}} drops every message in the batch.

 {{% include-headless "chunk/option-destination-batch-timeout.md" %}}